yuki792/NeighborNote/README.md

 Requirements
 ------------
 OpenSSL is needed.
 If you are using Windows, you may need to download and install "(Win32/Win64) OpenSSL v0.9.8y Light" from [Shining Light Productions - Win32 OpenSSL](http://slproweb.com/products/Win32OpenSSL.html).
+On Linux, if you are using Ubuntu, you can install the OpenSSL with "sudo apt-get install libssl-dev" command at a terminal prompt.